SmarterApp/AP_IMRT/docs/Deployment.AWS.md

   * Provide a **Master password**
     * Use a password that complies with your institution's password policy

+--

 #### Advanced Settings
-* Choose the same VPC as the k8s cluster currently being deployed (e.g. `dev.imrt.sbtds.org`)
+* Choose the VPC created specifically to host this RDS instance
-  * This should automatically choose the correct subnet group
+* Choose the Subnet Group that was created previously
 * Set the **Public Accessibility** to **Yes**
 * Choose an availability zone for the RDS instance to reside in
 * Choose an appropriate security group